 |Metadata Key||Metadata Values|

-Note: The Crompton papers are accompanied by an online guide written by Geoff Timmins.
+Note: This collection is accompanied by an online guide written by Professor Kenneth Morgan.

 |Publisher||Microform Academic Publishers|

 |Created On||23rd April, 2009 - 2:02pm|